Silver: Organometallic

 Under standard conditions, silver does not form simple carbonyls, due to the weakness of the Ag–C bond.
-A few are known at very low temperatures around 6–15 K, such as the green, planar paramagnetic Ag(CO)_{3}, which dimerises at 25–30 K, probably by forming Ag–Ag bonds.
-Additionally, the silver carbonyl [Ag(CO)] [B(OTeF_{5})_{4}] is known.
+A few are known at very low temperatures around 6–15 K, such as the green, planar paramagnetic Ag(CO)3, which dimerises at 25–30 K, probably by forming Ag–Ag bonds.
+Additionally, the silver carbonyl [Ag(CO)][B(OTeF5)4] is known.
 Polymeric AgLX complexes with alkenes and alkynes are known, but their bonds are thermodynamically weaker than even those of the platinum complexes (though they are formed more readily than those of the analogous gold complexes): they are also quite unsymmetrical, showing the weak π bonding in group 11.
 Ag–C σ bonds may also be formed by silver(I), like copper(I) and gold(I), but the simple alkyls and aryls of silver(I) are even less stable than those of copper(I) (which tend to explode under ambient conditions).
 For example, poor thermal stability is reflected in the relative decomposition temperatures of AgMe (−50 °C) and CuMe (−15 °C) as well as those of PhAg (74 °C) and PhCu (100 °C).

-The C–Ag bond is stabilised by perfluoroalkyl ligands, for example in AgCF(CF_{3})_{2}.
+The C–Ag bond is stabilised by perfluoroalkyl ligands, for example in AgCF(CF3)2.
 Alkenylsilver compounds are also more stable than their alkylsilver counterparts.
 Silver-NHC complexes are easily prepared, and are commonly used to prepare other NHC complexes by displacing labile ligands.
 For example, the reaction of the bis(NHC)silver(I) complex with bis(acetonitrile)palladium dichloride or chlorido(dimethyl sulfide)gold(I):